thejordanprice/jsSandbox/README.md

 1. I think its a pretty fun idea to send our individual functions that eval to help each other all learn.
 2. I needed a project to work on that wasn't completely boring (something that might grow, cough).
 3. I love coding and teaching people how to code, I think this is the perfect platform for doing so.
 4. Don't we all love coding?
+What about the possiblity to share a snippet of good code?

 ### To-Do

 - [x] Prototype.
+- [ ] Some more error checking.
 - [x] Saving the functions.
 - [ ] Loading the functions.
 - [ ] Cloud function integration with db.